Ciao! These best fiction books set in Florence, Italy, will transport your mind to Tuscany instantly.

 The memoir Under the Tuscan Sun is one of the most popular contemporary novels set in Florence.
 It’s the #1 New York Times bestseller about a travel writer who moves to the land surrounding Florence to restore an abandoned villa.

-In the process, she takes chances and explores the tastes and culture of the Florentinian region, which forever change her.
+In the process, she takes chances and explores the tastes and culture of the Florentine region, which forever changes her.

 It’s one of the most popular novels set in Florence for a reason, as it’s sure to warm your heart.
 I love to revisit this one.